Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Related work

 \section{Related work}

 \paragraph{Audio Remixing.} Highlighting a mixed audio signal can be viewed as rebalancing its constituent sources—effectively translating one mixing style into another.
 Prior work in music production has examined this extensively~\cite{koo2023music,martinez2020deep,ramirez2019modeling,vanka2024diff}, exploring both traditional and creative strategies for shaping a track’s emotional and acoustic character.
 Reproducing a target mix often requires controlling source energy and applying audio effects to achieve stylistic consistency, whether through expert-driven pipelines~\cite{schlecht2022physical} or modern learning-based approaches~\cite{martinez2020deep,steinmetz2022style}.
 While most existing efforts emphasize music and instrument stems, these techniques do not generalize naturally to the diverse and highly dynamic sound compositions in real-world media.
 In contrast, VisAH~\cite{visah} extends the mixing paradigm beyond music to speech and cinematic sound effects, and leverages visual cues from video to guide source highlighting.
 While effective, this method relies on a discriminative mapping from input to output mixes, implicitly assuming a one-to-one correspondence between degraded audio mixture and professionally mixed audio—an assumption that may not hold in ambiguous and diverse audio contexts like movies.
+Concurrently, SemMix~\cite{semmix} studies LVLM-derived semantic prompts for visually-guided acoustic highlighting, which is complementary to our focus on flow matching.